Learn the common signs of mental illness in adults and adolescents.

-According to the CDC, suicide rates have increased by 30% since 1999.
-Nearly 45,000 lives were lost to suicide in 2016 alone.
+According to the CDC and NIMH, suicide rates have increased by 35% since 1999.
+More than 48,000 lives were lost to suicide in 2018 alone.
 Comments or thoughts about suicide — also known as suicidal ideation — can begin small like, “I wish I wasn’t here” or “Nothing matters.”
 But over time, they can become more explicit and dangerous.

 If you are unsure, a licensed mental health professional can help assess.

 Research has found that 46% of people who die by suicide had a known mental health condition.
 Several other things may put a person at risk of suicide, including:

 When a suicide-related crisis occurs, friends and family are often caught off-guard, unprepared and unsure of what to do.
 The behaviors of a person experiencing a crisis can be unpredictable, changing dramatically without warning.

 There are a few ways to approach a suicide-crisis:

 Like any other health emergency, it’s important to address a mental health crisis like suicide quickly and effectively.
 Unlike other health emergencies, mental health crises don’t have instructions or resources on how to help or what to expect (like the Heimlich Maneuver or CPR).
 That’s why NAMI created Navigating a Mental Health Crisis: A NAMI Resource Guide for Those Experiencing a Mental Health Emergency, so people experiencing mental health emergencies and their loved ones can have the answers and information they need when they need it.